Fly Me to the Moon: Subsequent recordings and uses

 Bobby Womack recorded a version that was released in 1968 on Minit Records, from his album Fly Me to the Moon.
 His rendition reached No. 52 on the Billboard Hot 100 and No. 16 on the R&B chart.
 Occasionally on the CBS series WKRP in Cincinnati, an instrumental sampling of "Fly Me To The Moon" was used as a doorbell melody during scenes taking place in the apartment of character Jennifer Marlowe.

-In 1991, this song notably featured in the soundtrack of Once Around.

 By 1995, the song had been recorded more than 300 times.
-The Japanese animated series Neon Genesis Evangelion uses several versions of the song sung by Claire Littley, Yoko Takahashi, and various female cast members of the series for the closing music of each episode; everywhere outside Japan, the song was removed from the 2019 Netflix streaming version, 2021 (and later) Blu-ray releases, and cinema screenings due to licensing issues, much to the dismay of fans.
-According to a poll conducted by Japanese music magazine CD&DL Data in 2016 about the most representative songs associated with the Moon, the cover version by Claire Littley and Yoko Takahashi was ranked 7th by 6,203 respondents.
-The Claire cover version won the Planning Award of Heisei Anisong Grand Prize among the anime theme songs from 1989 to 1999.
+According to a poll conducted by Japanese music magazine CD&DL Data in 2016, the cover versions by Claire Littley and Yoko Takahashi ranked highly.
+The Claire cover version won the Planning Award of Heisei Anisong Grand Prize among the anime theme songs from 1989 to 1999, following its appearance in the end credits of Neon Genesis Evangelion.

-In the 2009 video game Bayonetta, a remix of "Fly Me to the Moon", titled "Fly Me to the Moon (∞ Climax Mix)", sung by Helena Noguerra, is used as the game's battle theme.
-During the 2020 COVID-19 pandemic a 6-year-old girl in China named Miumiu made national news when her home video of the song was found and edited by a group of Italian musicians led by Bruno Zucchetti, who added an instrumental accompaniment performed from their homes during lockdown.

-In the 2021 South Korean Netflix series, Squid Game, the song is featured during the Red Light, Green Light game.
-This version was sung by South Korean singer Joo Won.

-In June 2022, the South Korean mobile game Moonlight Blade M (developed by Tencent) uses a version of the song sung by Taeyeon for being the game's theme track.
+Richard Simmons's last words were a loose paraphrase of the song's lyrics.

 NASA association

 Frank Sinatra's 1964 recording of "Fly Me to the Moon" became closely associated with NASA's Apollo space program.
 A copy of the song was played on a Sony TC-50 portable cassette player on the Apollo 10 mission which orbited the Moon, and also on Apollo 11 before the first landing on the Moon.
 The song's association with Apollo 11 was reprised many years later when Diana Krall sang it at the mission's 40th anniversary commemoration ceremony, and also for mission commander Neil Armstrong's memorial service in 2012.

-The Sinatra version was also used in the 2000 NASA related fictional film Space Cowboys.